Try conservative measures first to control pain, and know the limits and risks of cortisone shots if you choose to try it.

 Even for nerve-related back pain, try the conservative route first, because steroid shots come with risks.
 Conservative therapy includes the following:

-To control pain, first try nonsteroidal anti-inflammatory drugs (NSAIDs), such as ibuprofen (Advil, Motrin), naproxen (Aleve), and plain old aspirin.
-If that doesn't work, ask your doctor about other medications for nerve-related pain.
-Narcotic pain relievers should be used only for the short term, if at all.
-These include hydrocodone (Vicodin) and oxycodone (OxyContin, Percocet).
+- To control pain, first try acetaminophen (as in Tylenol) or nonsteroidal anti-inflammatory drugs (NSAIDs), such as ibuprofen (Advil, Motrin) or naproxen (Aleve).
+If that doesn't work, ask your doctor about other medications for nerve-related pain or muscle spasm.

 How cortisone shots work

 Steroid injections contain various formulations of medications.
-A common combination is the numbing drug procaine hydrochloride—known to millions of dental patients as Novocain—mixed with the anti-inflammatory drug cortisone.
+A common combination is a numbing drug similar to procaine (Novocain) mixed with the anti-inflammatory drug cortisone.